thaliproject/thali/stories.md

 How do we test local P2P?
 We need to set up a bunch of phones and figure out a lot of details such as how to deploy images.
 How to run tests.
 How to collect results.
 Etc.

+# 0.6  - Activate TLS

+Activate TLS and TLS validation once JxCore 0.4 is released.
+This was initially part of story 0.0 but has been pushed back.
+Please refer to the note in story 0.0 for more details.

-# 0.6  - LevelDB Support
+# 0.7  - LevelDB Support

 JXCore provides built in support for LevelDown and LevelDB and PouchDB can then use that for persistent storage.
 But unfortunately there is a bug that is keeping LevelDown from working properly.
 This story is about making sure that bug gets fixed so we can have persistent storage.
 Until this bug is fixed we will use memdown which means whenever the app thread is killed it will lose all state!